 If travel is on your agenda this year, there are lots of 420-friendly events you’re going to want to see.
 They range from massive music festivals, competitions, award ceremonies and so much more— but most importantly, they’re all 420-friendly.
 That means you can smoke out, mix and mingle, and see some of the world’s best cannabis all in one place.
-Below we’re covering the top four must-see cannabis events that you’re definitely going to want to make your way over to, in every part of the country.
+Below we’re covering the top four must-see cannabis industry events that you’re definitely going to want to make your way over to, in every part of the country.

 1. High Times Cannabis Cup — California

 The High Times Cannabis Cup is one of the longest running 420-friendly events that bounces around different areas of California, including San Bernardino, Santa Rosa, and San Francisco.
 There’s a reason it lands at number one on the list — it has so much to offer.
 The Cannabis Cup was founded back in 1988 and is by far the OG when it comes to weed events, and it can be found in Amsterdam, the Netherlands, and tons of events all over the US.
 The Cali Cannabis Cups are by far the most spectacular, namely because they’re so pot friendly.
 You can carry in up to an ounce in the venue, and you’re allowed to smoke it freely.
 The event is mostly a competition between cultivators and extraction specialists all duking it out for a cannabis cup award.
 However, there are also a ton of vendors, advocates, and plenty of smoking going on for people visiting.
 People also come for the incredible musical performances by major names like Ice Cube and Snoop Dogg.
 Tickets are available for anyone aged 21 or older.